 The API request limit is set as 10 concurrent calls per account.
-Note that there are currently no limits defined for total API calls over a span of 24-hours.
+Remember, there are currently no limits defined for total API calls over a span of 24 hours.

 Frequently Asked Questions